 See all course and subject research guides, or visit one of our most popular guides:

 MCC Library provides eBooks and print books to students, faculty and staff.
 Ask a librarian for help finding what you need.

 With our Interlibrary loan service, we can also get books from other libraries.
 See the last tab on this box for more information.

 MCC Library can get articles or books from other libraries.
 It is easy and free!

-If you find an article by searching in MCC Library databases and you see the above message in your search results, click on it to open a form that has the publication information already completed.
+If you find an article by searching in MCC Library databases and you see the message below in your search results, click on it to open a form that has the publication information already completed.
 All we will need is your contact information.

 Whichever form you complete, we will request the materials from the other library and contact you when they arrive at MCC.
-Read more.
+Read more about ILL.